babynus/projeqtor/projeqtor/docs/user/Document.rst

    * - Locked since
      - Date and time when document was locked.

-.. compound:: **lock/unlock this document**
+.. compound:: lock/unlock this document

-Button to lock or unlock the document to preserve it from being editing, or new version added.
+   * Button to lock or unlock the document to preserve it from being editing, or new version added.

-When document is locked it cannot be modified
+   * When document is locked it cannot be modified

-When the document is locked, it can not be downloaded except for the user who locked it or a user with privilege
+   * When the document is locked, it can not be downloaded except for the user who locked it or a user with privilege

-Only the user who locked the document, or a user with privilege can unlock it
+   * Only the user who locked the document, or a user with privilege can unlock it

-You can forbid :ref:`Global Parameters<format_reference_doc>`
+   * You can forbid :ref:`Global Parameters<format_reference_doc>`

 Nomenclature
 ------------

+.. rubric:: product designation in the document nomenclature

-.. rubric:: Possibility to take into account the designation of the product in the nomenclature of documents with the new codes :
+Possibility to take into account the designation of the product in the nomenclature of documents with the new codes

 * {PROD} product designation
 * {PROJ / PROD} the project code if specified, otherwise the product designation